spheredev/neosphere/coding-style.md

   X bug") suggest retroactivity and are thus more confusing to work with.
 Avoid them.

-* Avoid creating commits with only non-functional changes.
+* Avoid logging commits with only non-functional changes.
 Too many of these make bisection (using `git bisect`) harder as it adds extra noise to the process.
 Again, I will edit pull requests for style before merging them, so extra commits to fix whitespace, etc. are